karma4u101/FoBo/README.md

 Quick Start
 -----------
-The only prerequisites for this Lift module is that you have Git and Java installed and configured on the target computer, a suitable Lift template project will also come in handy.
+The only prerequisites for this Lift module is that you have Git and Java installed and configured on the target computer, a suitable Lift template project will also come in handy if you like you can use [Templating-With-Twitter-Bootstrap](https://github.com/karma4u101/Templating-With-Twitter-Bootstrap) it comes with a FoBo setup.
 You don't need to use it but this project also includes a Eclipse plug-in for browsing the code, see the Scala IDE section below.